 Curtis is an experienced Substance Abuse Counselor who has provided groups and individual sessions for people in the Department of Corrections, people transitioning out of corrections as well as clients in the community.
 He currently sees clients individually, provides assessments and co-facilitates a variety of substance abuse groups including: The CHOICES Teen Group, Addiction 101 and OWI Groups.
 Curtis brings personal experience that helps him provide empathy and guidance on the path to recovery.

-Lexie is a Licensed Professional Counselor – IT and a Substance Abuse Counselor – IT.
-Lexie received her Master’s degree from the University of Wisconsin Oshkosh.
-Lexie works with adults, teens, and couples encountering depression, anxiety, substance abuse, relationship and family difficulties, grief and loss, LGBTQ+ issues, and other concerns.
-Approaches that Lexie uses to help her clients achieve their goals include CBT, DBT, mindfulness, dialectical behavioral, trauma-informed and solution-focused.
+Lexie is a Licensed Professional Counselor and a Substance Abuse Counselor – IT with a Master’s degree from the University of Wisconsin Oshkosh.
+Lexie works with adolescents and adults encountering depression, anxiety, substance abuse, relationship and family difficulties, grief and loss, LGBTQ+ issues, trauma and other concerns.
+Lexie helps clients achieve their goals using CBT/REBT, DBT, mindfulness and solution-focused therapies.
+Lexie is also trained in EMDR (Eye Movement Desensitization and Reprocessing) for the treatment of PTSD, anxiety, depression and chronic pain.

-Carla is a certified Advanced Practice Social Worker.
+Carla is a Licensed Clinical Social Worker and the supervisor of our Stopping Abuse For Everyone (SAFE) program.
 She has experience working with individuals and families to address a wide range of emotional, behavioral, and relational issues including depression, stress- and anger-management, anxiety, grief and loss, trauma and family system issues.
 She provides a safe, supportive, and non-judgmental environment in which clients can explore the issues and challenges they face.
 It is in Carla’s professional interest to provide the most effective therapy to her clients by integrating a use of therapy techniques to include Cognitive-Behavioral, Motivational Interviewing, EMDR therapy, Strength-based, Mindfulness, and incorporating empirically supported practices.
 Carla strongly believes in the power of the therapeutic partnership to help uncover the strengths and resources we all possess in order to bring about the changes we desire in our lives.

 Shawne is a licensed professional counselor with expertise including individual, couples, groups, and family therapy to address a wide variety of issues including: childhood sexual abuse, anxiety, depression, ADHD, Post Traumatic Stress disorder, LGBT struggles, child behavioral problems, parenting issues, grief and loss, and other mental health concerns.
 Shawne has experience providing individual, group, couple, and family counseling.
 Over the course of her career in the human services field, Shawne has worked as a youth counselor, supervisor, therapist, and treatment director.
 She has interest in and lectured on Reactive Attachment Disorder, Crisis Prevention and Intervention, LGBT issues, and Sexual Offender Specific therapy.
 Shawne believes in the infinite worth of every human being and strives to make a difference in the lives of those she encounters.